matthieukhl/matthieukhl/README.md

 - 👋 Hi, I’m @matthieukhl
-- 👀 I’m interested in data science and artificial intelligence
+- 👀 I’m interested in data engineering and databases.
-- 🌱 I’m currently working on some exciting data science projects for my portfolio!
+- 🌱 I’m currently working on some exciting data engineering projects for my portfolio!
 - 💞️ I’m looking to collaborate on any project that could help me progress
-- 📫 How to reach me : @olivenders on twitter (never gonna call it 'X')
+- 📫 How to reach me : @olivenders on twitter.

 <!---
 matthieukhl/matthieukhl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.